Nigel Farage: I was hoaxed into ‘Up the Ra’ birthday greeting

 The Cameo site and app allows fans to pay for personalised video messages, with more than 30,000 celebrities available to choose from on the platform.

-When asked if Mr Farage knew the implications of the expression, his Press aide Daniel Jukes said: “I imagine he probably didn’t, otherwise he wouldn’t have said something like that, would he?”
+When asked by the Belfast Telegraph if Mr Farage knew the implications of the expression, his Press aide Daniel Jukes said: “I imagine he probably didn’t, otherwise he wouldn’t have said something like that, would he?”

-The Waterford man, who now lives in the UK, posted the video onto his Facebook page, writing: “Quite possibly the best birthday present I’ve ever gotten.”
+Brian Ó Céileachair posted the video onto his Facebook page, writing: “Quite possibly the best birthday present I’ve ever gotten courtesy of Aidan Hart and my mate Nigel Farage.”
 The post attracted many comments from people wondering if the clip was real and sharing disbelief that Farage had actually uttered the slogan.

 The clip has since been reshared across various social media sites, including Twitter, where it was posted by a user with an accompanying statement suggesting Farage is “not getting an invite” to TUV leader Jim Allister’s Christmas party.